eliabieri/wg_display/project_report.md

 Since the project was developed in a way that allowed for contributions from multiple people, GitHub was used not only as a code repository, but also as a project management tool.

-The GitHub project board was used as a task management tool.
+The GitHub project board was used as a task management tool:

 ![GitHub project board](github_project.png)

 This has the advantage, that the project board is tightly integrated with the code repository.
 Tasks can be connected to pull requests and issues.
+The board provided all the necessary features to keep track of the project's progress.
+The project supervisor was also given access to the project board and the codebase.

-Tasks were assigned to a milestone, that represented the end of the Project 2 course.
+Single tasks were assigned to a milestone, that represented the end of the Project 2 course.

 ![Milestone](milestone.png)
-Since tasks were subdivided into smaller tasks, the milestone view gave a nice overview of the progress of the project.
+Since tasks were subdivided into smaller subtasks, the milestone view gave a nice overview of the progress of the project.

 <div class="page"/>

 ### Repository settings

-The GitHub project was configured to enforce several rules:
+To allow for contributions from other people, the GitHub repository was configured to enforce several rules:

 - No user should be allowed to push directly to a non feature branch.
   This was achieved by setting a branch protection rule that required a pull request before merging.